Tyler Hagedorn: College Park Skyhawks (2021)

 Hagedorn joined the Los Angeles Lakers for the 2021 NBA Summer League.

 Hagedorn was selected second overall in the 2021 NBA G League draft by the College Park Skyhawks.
 On December 13, he was waived after only appearing in one game.

 Memphis Hustle (2021–2022)

 On December 19, 2021, Hagedorn was claimed off waivers by the Memphis Hustle.
 On February 6, 2022, he was waived.

 Hagedorn was added to the Raptors 905 roster on February 8, 2022, as a replacement player due to a COVID-19 outbreak on the team.
 He was waived two days later without playing a game for the team.

 Maine Celtics (2022)

 On March 2, 2022, Hagedorn was acquired by the Maine Celtics from the available player pool.

 Sioux Falls Skyforce (2022)

 On October 24, 2022, Hagedorn joined the Santa Cruz Warriors training camp roster.
 However, he did not make the final roster.
-On November 16, Hagedorn joined the Sioux Falls Skyforce, but was waived on December 8 after appearances.
+On November 16, Hagedorn joined the Sioux Falls Skyforce, but was waived on December 8 after seven appearances.